KWR-Water/wadi/docs/source/user_guide/example_01.rst

 Inspection of the spreadsheet file 'stacked_data.xlsx' shows that these columns are called 'Sample number', 'Parameter description', 'Unit description' and 'Reported value'.
-Therefore, for wadi to be able to find the compulsory columns, their names must be mapped to the column names listed above.
+Therefore, for WaDI to be able to find the compulsory columns, their names must be mapped to the column names listed above.
 This is why the :code:`c_dict` argument (the `c` is shorthand for column) is used: It takes a